isabella232/IQNOMY_Magento_extension/README.rst

 IQNOMY Magento extension
 ########################

-This Magento extension integrates IQNOMY's Liquid platform into Magento
+This Magento extension integrates Magento with the `IQNOMY platform`_

 Features
 ========